Transformers Implement Functional Gradient Descent to Learn Non-Linear Functions In Context: Optimization Landscape Results

-In this section, we present empirical verification of Theorem \ref{t:informal_master_full}.
-The experiment setup is very similar to that in Section \ref{ss:experiments_for_sparse}.
-We list the differences below: \begin{enumerate} \item The Transformer is parameterized by $(r_\ell, A_\ell, B_\ell, C_\ell)_{\ell=0,1,2}$.
-The value matrix $V_\ell$ is parameterized by $A_\ell$ as described in Assumption \ref{ass:full_attention}. \item We plot $\Dist\lrp{M, Id}$, for $M \in \lrbb{A_0, A_1} \cup \lrbb{\Sigma^{1/2} B_i^\top C_i \Sigma^{1/2}}_{i=0,1,2}$.
-In particular, we additionally plot $A_0, A_1$ as they are not constrained to be $0$ in Theorem \ref{t:informal_master_full}. \end{enumerate} Once again, it appears that the matrices are converging to identity, which is the stationary point in Theorem \ref{t:informal_master_full}.
-However, we note that in the case of (ReLU, ReLU), $A_0,A_1$ seems to asymptote at around 0.2 distance to identity.
+Similar to Appendix \ref{ss:experiments_for_sparse}, it appears that in most cases the matrices are converging to identity, which is the stationary point in Theorem \ref{t:informal_master_full}.
+We note that in the case of Figure \ref{f:theorem_full_b}, a few of the parameter matrices appear to asymptote at around 0.2 distance to identity.
 It is unclear if this is due to optimization difficulties, or due to convergence to stationary points different from that proposed in Theorem \ref{t:informal_master_full}.